-The publication of [14] by Arnott seems to mark a turning point in the scientific literature on rent control.
+The publication of [14] by Arnott seems to mark a turning point in the academic literature on rent control.
 In that paper Arnott argued that modern, “second generation” rent controls were so nuanced and malleable -- compared to the hardline rent freezes imposed by their first generation precursors -- that they defied a priori characterization as either good or bad policy.
 Arnott instead advocated for the use of empirical evidence to evaluate the effects of rent control on a case-by-case basis.
-Recently, as successive waves of hypergentrification and homelessness crises in America’s “superstar cities” [15] have sparked renewed interest in the topic of rent control, a new body of empirical research has emerged which takes Arnott’s call as a common point of reference.
+Recently, as concerns over gentrification and displacement in America’s “superstar cities” [15] have sparked renewed interest in the topic of rent control, a new body of empirical research has emerged which takes Arnott’s call as a common point of reference.
 Instead of asking whether or not rent control “works”, this new literature is focused on more targeted assessments like how rent control affects commute times in New Jersey [9], or how the supply of controlled rental housing changes in response to local demand shocks in San Francisco [16].
-This paper adopts that same ethos in asking a question that is similarly narrow in scope: does rent control contribute to higher rates of eviction in San Francisco?
+This paper adopts that same ethos in asking a question that similarly seeks to tease out one important dimension of rent regulation: does rent control contribute to higher rates of eviction in San Francisco?
 Despite this narrowness of the question, the findings presented here, which suggest that San Francisco renters are more than 2x as likely to be evicted if they have rent control, have potentially far-reaching ramifications for how we think about a policy designed specifically to increase housing stability for these same tenants.

-This specific goal of this paper is to contribute to the growing body of work using quasi-experimental designs and disaggregate data to establish causal relationships between rent control and specific, observable outcomes.
-It does so in two principle ways.
-First, it helps to fill a major knowledge gap in the literature.
-Despite the fact that tenants are the presumptive beneficiaries of rent control, most quantitative studies of the policy have tended to focus on its diffuse, market-wide effects (e.g. housing quality and supply, rental prices, etc. [10], [16]–[18]).
-By focusing on eviction rates, this paper re-centers tenant outcomes and contributes the kind of empirical evidence about them that has been sorely lacking in the rent control debate.
-In particular, the findings presented below constitute the first estimate of the causal effect of rent control on eviction rates in the peer-reviewed literature.
+The paper makes two significant contributions to the literature.
+First, despite the fact that tenants are the presumptive beneficiaries of rent control, most quantitative studies of the policy have tended to focus on its diffuse, market-wide effects (e.g. housing quality and supply, rental prices, etc. [10], [16]–[18]).
+By focusing on eviction rates, this paper re-centers tenant outcomes, providing the first estimates of the causal effect of rent control on eviction rates.
 Secondly, this paper presents a novel approach for studying the direct effects of rent control by employing a popular causal inference method -- the regression discontinuity -- in an entirely new setting.
-Although the results of this particular study are specific to eviction rates in San Francisco, the same methodology can be used to investigate myriad other effects of rent control in the myriad other jurisdictions where rent control status is determined by a property built-year cutoff.
+Although the results of this particular study are specific to eviction rates in San Francisco, the same methodology can be used to investigate other effects of rent control in other jurisdictions where rent control status is determined by a property built-year cutoff.

+Literature Review